‘Big Brother 19’ Spoilers: Who Won The HOH Competition Tonight, Endurance Challenge Results

 Big Brother 19 spoilers from August 24 will include who won the HOH Competition.
-Fans won’t get to see the BB19 cast play to become the Head of Household during the Thursday night episode on CBS, though, as it won’t get held in time for the “live” audience.
+Fans won’t get to see the BB19 cast play to become the Head of Household during the Thursday night episode on CBS, though, as it won’t be held in time for the “live” audience.
 It will provide a nice treat to the fans that have paid to subscribe to the online feeds.

 This article by the Inquisitr will serve as a live resource as the Week 9 Head of Household Competition takes place on the CBS live feeds.
 This is going to be an endurance challenge for the live feed subscribers to enjoy watching, setting the stage for some excitement later on Thursday night.
 It will also yield a lot of additional Big Brother 19 spoilers for the weekend, as CBS viewers will have to seek out the information.